srinivasa-namburi/MicrosftApi/DEPLOYMENT.md

 4. If using private networking:

    - Create or select a VNET in the Azure Portal in the same subscription of the deployment
-   - Create or select a VNET for services
+   - Create or select a Subnet in the VNET created above
-   - Create a VNET for Container Apps Environment for GenAI for Industry Permitting
+   - Create a Subnet for Container Apps Environment for GenAI for Industry Permitting
-     - This must use Subnet Delegation - delegate to Microsoft.App.Environments.
-Take note of the Subnet ID for both of these subnets, it is needed for later
+     - The Subnet for Container Apps Environment must use Subnet Delegation - delegate to Microsoft.App.Environments.
+   - Take note of the Subnet ID for both of these subnets, you will these to fill in the the AZURE_SUBNET_CAE and AZURE_SUBNET_PE variables.

 5. Add the following deployment variables to the Secrets and Variables section of the repository: